Skip to main content

 Real examples of B2B teams creating with AI

-It’s easy to talk about what’s possible in theory.
+It’s easy to talk about what’s possible.
 Here are real projects where teams used AI to build things that weren’t content.

 TCS London Marathon: 1,500 personalised finish-line videos in three days